syncfusion-content/wpf-docs/wpf/Visual-Studio-Integration/Overview.md

 The Syncfusion provides the following extension supports in Visual Studio:

 1. [Create Project](https://help.syncfusion.com/wpf/Visual-Studio-Integration/Visual-Studio-Extensions/Create-Project): Creates the Syncfusion WPF application by adding the required Syncfusion assemblies and XMAL.
+2. [Add Item](https://help.syncfusion.com/wpf/Visual-Studio-Integration/Visual-Studio-Extensions/Add-Item): Add Syncfusion WPF Window into the WPF application with add Syncfusion WPF assemblies/NuGet packages
-2. [Add References](https://help.syncfusion.com/wpf/Visual-Studio-Integration/Visual-Studio-Extensions/Add-References): Add the required Syncfusion assembly to WPF project reference based on the selected control(s).
+3. [Add References](https://help.syncfusion.com/wpf/Visual-Studio-Integration/Visual-Studio-Extensions/Add-References): Add the required Syncfusion assembly to WPF project reference based on the selected control(s).
-3. [Toolbox Configuration](https://help.syncfusion.com//wpf/Visual-Studio-Integration/Toolbox-Configuration): Configure the Syncfusion controls into the Visual Studio .NET toolbox.
+4. [Toolbox Configuration](https://help.syncfusion.com//wpf/Visual-Studio-Integration/Toolbox-Configuration): Configure the Syncfusion controls into the Visual Studio .NET toolbox.
-4. [Troubleshooter](https://help.syncfusion.com/wpf/Visual-Studio-Integration/Visual-Studio-Extensions/Troubleshooting): Troubleshoots the project with the Syncfusion configuration and apply the fix like, wrong Framework Syncfusion assembly added to the project or missing any Syncfusion dependent assembly of a referred assembly.
+5. [Troubleshooter](https://help.syncfusion.com/wpf/Visual-Studio-Integration/Visual-Studio-Extensions/Troubleshooting): Troubleshoots the project with the Syncfusion configuration and apply the fix like, wrong Framework Syncfusion assembly added to the project or missing any Syncfusion dependent assembly of a referred assembly.

 **No project selected in Visual Studio**